incredible-marketing Arrow

 Trauma-informed care offers hope for positive solutions

-What Are the Goals of Trauma-Informed Care?
+What Are the Goals of Trauma-Specific Care?

 The goal is to help you renew your identity to see yourself not as your trauma but as someone who has the tools to reduce stress and make healthy choices for living.
 The medical community is seeking not to find out what is “wrong with you,” but to understand “what has happened to you.”

-What Are the Concepts of Trauma-Informed Care?
+What Are the Concepts of Trauma-Specific Care?

-A “trauma-informed” approach includes three key elements:
+Our trauma-specific approach includes three key elements:

 • Recognizing that trauma is present